robertpiosik/express-movies-app/readme.md

 # MOVIE APP

 The main purpose of this repository is to show a simple Node.js express REST API application written with TypeScript.
-Backend utilizes MongoDB as noSQL data storage for movie collection, users and comments data.
+Backend utilizes MongoDB as noSQL database for movie collection, users and comments data.

 Features: